Tourism in Pipestone

 Dramatic final scene from Pipestone Hiawatha Pageant, where the hero Hiawatha departs towards the setting sun in an Enchanted Canoe, leaving his people in the hands of the "Black Robe" missionaries.

-Although tourism is important to the town’s economy, it appears to be a legacy of a by-gone era.
+Although visitors remain important to the town’s economy, tourism appears to be a legacy of a by-gone era.
 The grand quartzite buildings along Main Street only heighten the shabbiness of the town’s more recent architecture.
 According to locals and Park Service employees, the majority of the town’s visitors are touring America’s National Parks in RV campers, Europeans on a vacation, or Native Americans coming to quarry at Pipestone or to celebrate the annual Sun Dance held every summer at the Pipestone National Monument.
 There is no camping in the park itself; visitors usually stay in one of the town’s two RV parks, the Super 8 Motel, or the cavernous Historic Calumet Inn on Main Street.

 I look around, and I see these peace pipes here and there, and I wonder, do these people really know what that means?
 To display a pipe in certain ways is disrespectful. —Ray Derby

-The most notable display of wealth in the town is the vast lot of industrial agricultural equipment found at the edge of town.
+The most visible prosperity in the town is the vast lot of industrial agricultural equipment found at the edge of town.
 Ray Derby, son of Chuck Derby, an informal leader in the Dakota community in Pipestone, left the town of Pipestone for thirty years to pursue a career in the information technology business.
 He believes, “not a lot of people stay here after they graduate [high school], unless you’re part of a farming family with a big outfit of town.
 The economy didn’t support the kind of things I went to school for.
 I had to move to where the jobs were, so I did.”

 Derby remembers a time when tourism was more profitable at Pipestone, but also questions the way tourism functions in relation to the Sacred Pipe.
 He recounts here about the tension between tourism and respect for Indian culture: